scottvcaputo/Deep-Learning-Specialization/5. Sequence Models/README.md

-## Objectives:
+## Week 1: Recurrent Neural Networks
   - Learn about recurrent neural networks.
 This type of model has been proven to perform extremely well on temporal data.
-It has several variants including LSTMs, GRUs and Bidirectional RNNs.
+It has several variants including LSTMs, GRUs and Bidirectional RNNs, which you are going to learn about in this section.

-  - Natural Language Processing & Word Embeddings.
+## Week 2: Natural Language Processing & Word Embeddings
+  - Natural language processing with deep learning is an important combination.
+Using word vector representations and embedding layers you can train recurrent neural networks with outstanding performances in a wide variety of industries.
 Examples of applications are sentiment analysis, named entity recognition and machine translation.

-  - Sequence models & Attention mechanism.
+## Week 3: Sequence models & Attention mechanism

-## Week 1:
-  - Building a Recurrent Neural Network - Step by Step - v3
-  - Dinosaurus Island -- Character level language model final - v3
-  - Improvise a Jazz Solo with an LSTM Network - v3

-## Week 2:
-  - Operations on word vectors - v2
-  - Emojify - v2

-## Week 3:
-  - Neural machine translation with attention - v4.ipynb
-  - Trigger word detection - v1
+  - Sequence models can be augmented using an attention mechanism.
+This algorithm will help your model understand where it should focus its attention given a sequence of inputs.
+This week, you will also learn about speech recognition and how to deal with audio data.